K-PaaS/cp-guide-eng/install-guide/pipeline/cp-pipeline-service-guide-v1.2.md

 <br>

 ### <div id='4.3'>4.3.
 Container Platform Pipeline Service Lookup Settings
-A setting for retrieving and applying for container platform pipeline service on PaaS-TA Portal.
+A setting for retrieving and applying for container platform pipeline service on K-PaaS Portal.

-##### Access to PaaS-TA Opertator Portal.
+##### Access to K-PaaS Opertator Portal.

 ##### In [Operation Management]-[Catalog] menu, select the Container Platform Pipeline service in the App Service tab and change the settings.